jakeden1112/ml_final_Jake_and_Jack/README.md

 # ml_final_Jake_and_Jack

+## Project roadmap going forward

+-Find existing NLP classification models that will allow us to sort questions and answers into predefined categories.
+-apply different models (possibly BERT), make sure to cite sources of models -Be able to have model answer SOME questions.

+meeting notes
+-online tutorials for fine tuning bert
+-

 ## Goal for first milestone

 Note: We will refer to what the host reads as the question and what the contestant says in response as the answer to avoid confusion